Auberon Herbert: Political career

-He stood as a Conservative candidate for Newport in the 1865 general election but was defeated.
+Herbert stood as a Conservative candidate for Newport in the 1865 general election but was defeated.
 He held the post of private secretary to Stafford Northcote, the President of the Board of Trade from 1866 to 1868.
 He stood as a Liberal candidate for Berkshire in the 1868 election but lost.
 He served as President of the fourth day of the first ever Co-operative Congress in 1869.
 He was elected in a by-election for Nottingham in 1870 becoming a Liberal M.P.

 For the Elementary Education Act 1870 he supported the principle that all provided schools should be secular or strictly unsectarian.
 His support for this Act (state provided schools) is in contradiction to his later political position.
 In 1872 he seconded Sir Charles Dilke's motion for an inquiry into the expenses of the civil list, and followed Sir Charles's example by declaring himself a republican.
 This led to a scene of great disorder, and the latter part of his speech was inaudible.
 He took a leading part in the passing of the Protection of Wild Birds Act 1872.
 He was an ardent supporter of Joseph Arch and spoke at the mass meeting at Leamington on Good Friday 1872, when the National Agricultural Labourers' Union was formed.
 On account of his objection to taking life he became a vegetarian.

-He retired from parliamentary life at the 1874 general election.
+Herbert retired from parliamentary life at the 1874 general election.
 He took an active part in the agitation caused by the Bulgarian atrocities; organised in 1878 the great 'anti-Jingo' demonstration in Hyde Park against the expected war with Russia; and in 1880 championed the cause of Charles Bradlaugh, speaking at some of the stormy Hyde Park meetings.

 He was an ardent but independent supporter of Herbert Spencer.
 His creed developed a variant of Spencerian individualism which he described as 'voluntaryism'.
 In 1884 Herbert published his best-known book, A Politician in Trouble about his Soul, a reprint with alterations and additions from The Fortnightly Review.
 In the first chapters the objections to the party system are discussed, and in the last chapter Spencerian principles are expounded and the doctrine of Laissez-faire is pushed to the extreme point of advocating 'voluntary taxation.'
 In 1890 Herbert started a small weekly paper, Free Life, which soon became a small separate monthly paper, the Organ of Voluntary Taxation and the Voluntary State which ran until 1901.

 Later life

-On leaving parliament he took to farming, purchasing Ashley Arnewood farm in Ashley, New Forest, where he lived until his wife's death in 1886.
+On leaving parliament, he took to farming, purchasing Ashley Arnewood farm in Ashley, New Forest, where he lived until his wife's death in 1886.
 He then moved to the neighbourhood of Burley in the New Forest, and built, after a pre-existing building, 'The Old House,' which was his home until his death on 5 November 1906.
 He was buried in a grave in the grounds of his house.